Caddickbrown/SApps/README.md

 It is designed to be completely self-reliant and customisable.
 It does not require any external libraries or frameworks.
 It is also designed to be as lightweight as possible.

 It currently only supports number fields, but I will be adding more field types in the future.

+## v1.0 Functionality
+- [x] Customisable number of fields from internal JS
+- [x] Customisable Theme from internal CSS
+- [x] Export to CSV

 ## Configuration
 To configure the form, edit the variables at the start of the Javascript section.